Nigel Dodds

-Born in Derry and raised in County Fermanagh, Dodds originally practised as a barrister, and became Member of Parliament for the Belfast North constituency at the 2001 UK general election and served in that role until he was defeated by John Finucane of Sinn Féin in 2019.
+Born in Derry and raised in County Fermanagh, Dodds originally practised as a barrister.
+He has been Lord Mayor of Belfast twice, and served as General Secretary of the DUP from 1993 to 2008.
+Dodds served as a member of the Northern Ireland Assembly from 1998 to 2010.
+He served in three ministerial portfolios in the Northern Ireland Executive, lastly as Minister of Finance and Personnel from 2008 to 2009, a position he assumed shortly after he became Deputy Leader.

-Dodds has served in the past as a member of the Northern Ireland Assembly, and as Minister of Finance in the Northern Ireland Executive.
+He became Member of Parliament for the Belfast North constituency at the 2001 UK general election and served in that role until he was defeated by John Finucane of Sinn Féin in 2019.
 In July 2020, he was nominated for a peerage in the House of Lords and announced in September 2020 that he would take the title Lord Dodds of Duncairn.
-He has been Lord Mayor of Belfast twice, and served as General Secretary of the DUP from 1993 to 2008.

 Early life and career

-Nigel Dodds was born in Derry, Northern Ireland.
-His father Joe was a long-standing Democratic Unionist Party (DUP) member of Fermanagh District Council until his death in 2008.
+His father Joe Dodds, a long-standing Democratic Unionist Party (DUP), was a member of the Fermanagh District Council until his death in 2008.

-Raised in County Fermanagh, he was educated at Portora Royal School in Enniskillen, County Fermanagh, and studied law at St John's College, Cambridge, from which he graduated with a first-class degree, and where he won the university scholarship, McMahan studentship and Winfield Prize for Law.
+He was educated at Portora Royal School in Enniskillen, County Fermanagh, and studied law at St John's College, Cambridge, from which he graduated with a first-class degree, and where he won the university scholarship, McMahan studentship and Winfield Prize for Law.
 Upon graduation, he returned to Northern Ireland and, after studying at the Institute of Professional Legal Studies at Queen's University of Belfast, was called to the Bar of Northern Ireland.
 After working as a barrister, he worked at the Secretariat of the European Parliament from 1984 to 1996.